MohammadAmini1998/Transfer-Learning-on-animals/README.md

-# 🐾 Animal Image Classification using Transformers, ResNet18, and VGG16 🐾
+# 🐾 Animal Image Classification using Transfer Learning, ResNet18, and VGG16 🐾

 ## 📌 Overview